joshhornby/joshhornby.github.io/_posts/2026-01-27-balancing-coding-and-leading.md

 - Working on isolated tasks that don't involve the team
 - Doing easy tickets to feel productive

-The goal is coding that makes the team better, not coding that makes you feel busy.
+Aim for coding that makes the team better, not coding that makes you feel busy.

 ## Protecting Leadership Time